Tim Rice, Chief Executive Officer

 Akin previously worked as Senior Vice President and Chief Operating Officer of Harris Methodist Fort Worth Hospital in Texas (Part of Texas Health Resources), and held prior senior leadership roles with Cedars Sinai Medical Center in Los Angeles and with Washington Hospital Center in Washington, DC (Part of MedStar Health).

 Akin is a fellow in the American College of Healthcare Executives.
 He earned an MBA from the Wharton School at the University of Pennsylvania.
 He also earned a master's degree in social work from the university.
 Akin received his bachelor of science degree in psychology from Texas A&M University.
-He serves on the Policy Development Committee of the North Carolina Hospital Association, is chair elect of the Greensboro Chamber of Commerce Operating Group, is a trustee with the Community Art Foundation Public Art Endowment, serves on the board of Hospice and Palliative Care of Greensboro and is an executive committee member, immediate past chair of the Guilford County Heart Walk.
+Akin is chairman of the Greensboro Chamber of Commerce Operating Group, serves on the board of Hospice and Palliative Care of Greensboro, is immediate past-chair of the Guilford County Heart Walk, is a member of the N.C.
+Hospital Association's policy development committee and is a founding board member of the North Carolina Center for Affordable Healthcare.

 Jeff Jones, Executive Vice President, Chief Financial Officer